-The first project you work on should be simple, to ensure that you don’t take on too much too soon (which is a common mistake made even by seasoned programmers who are learning a new skill).
-Then, when you feel more confident, you can start adding new complexities to your projects.
+The first project you work on should be simple, to ensure that you don’t take on too much too soon.
+This is a common mistake made even by seasoned programmers who are learning a new skill).
+When you feel more confident, you can start adding new complexities to your projects.

-In addition, if you can’t find a data set with which to work, you should check out Kaggle, a site for data analysts and scientists to work together and share project ideas.
-On Kaggle, there are thousands of open-source data sets that you can use in your projects free of charge, which almost eliminates the problem of “I can’t find the data I want!” when you’re working on a new project.
+If you can’t find a data set with which to work, you should check out Kaggle.
+Kaggle is a site for data analysts and scientists to work together and share project ideas.
+On Kaggle, there are thousands of open-source data sets that you can use in your projects free of charge.
+This almost eliminates the problem of “I can’t find the data I want!” when you’re working on a new project.

 Explore More Difficult Topics